-Michigan is now in the bottom five states nationwide for equitable school funding.
-Our report, Michigan’s School Funding: Crisis and Opportunity, shows how the state’s K-12 education funding system is neither adequate nor equitable – with the hardest burden falling on students with special needs, from low-income families, new English speakers and students in isolated rural schools.
+Michigan has long been among the worst in the nation for resource gaps between wealthy and low-income school districts.
+Our reports, including Michigan’s School Funding: Crisis and Opportunity, show that, for far too long, the state’s k-12 funding system has been neither adequate nor equitable – with the harshest burden falling on students from low-income backgrounds, English Learners, students in isolated, rural schools and students with disabilities.

 Not only is an investment in our children the right thing to do, but it is also the smart thing to do.

 Our children deserve better.
 Our employers are demanding better.
 Other states are doing better.
 For the sake of our children and our economy, we need to transition to a system of school funding that is fair and equitable.
+Providing a fair funding system for all Michigan students has been a longstanding priority for The Education Trust-Midwest and our partners.
 Read more below to learn more.